dapolloxp/external-dns/docs/tutorials/azure-private-dns-appgw-mi.md

 It comprises of the following steps:

 1) Installing an AKS Cluster with the App Gateway Add-on.
+2) Grant permissions to the AKS Cluster over the VNET
-2) Provision Azure Private DNS
+3) Provision Azure Private DNS
-3) Configure AAD Pod Identity
+4) Configure AAD Pod Identity
-4) Configure a managed identity for managing the zone
+5) Configure a managed identity for managing the zone
-5) Deploy a private front-end IP to the App Gateway Ingress Controller
+6) Deploy a private front-end IP to the App Gateway Ingress Controller
-6) Deploy ExternalDNS
+7) Deploy ExternalDNS
-7) Deploy a sample app to confirm that ExternalDNS is working with the Ingress Controller.
+8) Deploy a sample app to confirm that ExternalDNS is working with the Ingress Controller
-8) Deploy a sample app to confirm that ExternalDNS is working with an internal kubernetes service.
+9) Deploy a sample app to confirm that ExternalDNS is working with an internal kubernetes service

 Everything will be deployed on Kubernetes.
 Therefore, please see the subsequent prerequisites.